What is Normalized EBITDA and Why It Matters

 Normalized EBITDA sits at the center of private company valuation.
 The gap between reported and adjusted figures often determines whether deals happen and at what price.
 Understanding what constitutes legitimate normalization versus aggressive add-backs is essential for anyone working in M&A.

 For investment banking interviews, demonstrating command of normalized EBITDA concepts shows practical deal knowledge.
 You should understand not just the mechanics of common adjustments but also the judgment required to evaluate whether specific add-backs are appropriate.
+Strong candidates discuss the tension between seller and buyer perspectives and explain how Quality of Earnings analysis helps resolve disputes.

 The best professionals approach normalization with intellectual honesty, recognizing that both buyers and sellers have legitimate perspectives.
 Adjustments should reflect economic reality: what will the business actually earn under new ownership?
 That question, honestly answered, produces the normalized EBITDA that supports fair transaction pricing.